bfjelds/cmake_modules/README.md

 Usage
 -----

-To use the CMake modules provided by this catkin package, you must `<build_depend>` on it in your `package.xml`, like so:
+To use the CMake modules provided by this ament package, you must `<build_depend>` on it in your `package.xml`, like so:

 ```xml
 <?xml version="1.0"?>